Monoclonal Antibodies: FDA History, Use & Future

 The Rise of Humanized Monoclonal Antibodies

-Humanized monoclonal antibodies, such as Zenapax® (daclizumab, approved in 1997) are an extension of the chimera strategy in which all regions of the mouse antibody are replaced with human counterparts except for the complementarity-determining regions (CDRs, i.e., the amino acids that make direct contact with the antigen).
-In general, humanized monoclonal antibodies generate lower levels of ADAs compared to chimeric monoclonal antibodies, although the incidence of ADAs is not eliminated.
+Humanized monoclonal antibody therapies, such as Zenapax® (daclizumab), are an extension of the chimera strategy in which all regions of the mouse antibody are replaced with human counterparts except for the complementarity-determining regions (CDRs, i.e., the amino acids that make direct contact with the antigen).
+In general, humanized monoclonal antibody therapies generate lower levels of ADAs compared to chimeric monoclonal antibodies, although the incidence of ADAs is not eliminated.
 Additionally, humanization of monoclonal antibodies often has the unintended consequence of altering monoclonal antibody specificity.
 Current thinking suggests that when alterations are made to the regions surrounding the CDRs, structural changes result that decrease the ability of the antibody to interact with its antigen.

 The Future of Monoclonal Antibodies